Colorado Renter’s Rights for Repairs

 When the same habitability issue recurs within six months, tenants can end the lease without waiting for repairs, following two weeks’ written or electronic notice that includes the issue and date of termination (unless the issue is a broken appliance, and the landlord replaces it).

-When service personnel specifically provide written warning of a gas hazard, the tenant can move out and end the lease immediately if the landlord doesn’t repair within three business days of written notice.
+When service personnel specifically provide written warning of a gas hazard, the tenant can move out and end the lease immediately if the landlord doesn’t repair within 72 hours of written notice (excluding weekends and holidays).
 Unlike some other cases, the tenant doesn’t have to provide a second notice of breach.

 Can the Tenant Sue in Colorado?